Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Why Pregnancy Increases Nutritional Needs

-Building a human being: Your baby's body is constructed entirely from nutrients you provide—every cell, every organ, every bone.
-This requires massive amounts of protein, vitamins, minerals, and essential fats.
+Building a human being: Your baby's entire body—every cell, organ, bone—constructed from nutrients you provide.
+Requires substantial amounts of protein, vitamins, minerals, essential fats.

-Increased blood volume: Your blood volume increases by 40-50% during pregnancy, requiring substantially more iron, protein, and B-vitamins for red blood cell production.
+Increased blood volume: Blood volume increases 40-50% during pregnancy, requiring substantially more iron, protein, B-vitamins for red blood cell production.

-Maternal tissue growth: Your uterus expands, breast tissue develops for lactation, and other maternal tissues adapt to support pregnancy—all requiring nutrients.
+Maternal tissue growth: Uterus expansion, breast tissue development for lactation, other maternal adaptations all require nutrients.

-Metabolic changes: Your metabolism changes dramatically to support fetal growth, increasing energy and nutrient requirements.
+Metabolic changes: Metabolism dramatically changes to support fetal growth, increasing energy and nutrient requirements.

-Nutrient transfer to baby: Your baby takes what they need from your stores.
-If you're deficient, your baby may still get nutrients at the expense of your own health, depleting your stores and risking your wellbeing.
+Nutrient transfer to baby: Baby takes needed nutrients from your stores.
+If you're deficient, baby may still extract nutrients at expense of your health, depleting your stores.

 For the baby: